 Note: Don’t buy tulip bulbs in spring.
 They will not grow!
 That’s one of the biggest tourist scams in Amsterdam.
 You should buy bulbs in autumn and plant them right away, but no seller will tell you that.
 In fact, Naddya and her friends bought tulip bulbs in May – needless to say, none of them grew.

 - Summer in Amsterdam is not as scorching hot as in South European cities, like Barcelona, for example.
 Also, there’s a festival happening every weekend!
 Around 300 festivals take place in and around the Dutch capital.
 The majority of them happen in this season.
-In the summer months, you can chill out or have a picnic on one of the five city beaches or in the countless parks.
+In the summer months, you can chill out or have a picnic on one of the five city beaches or in the amazing parks in Amsterdam.

 - Winters in the Dutch capital are barely snowy.
 On average, it snows on 26 days per year.
 In fact, there’s a bigger chance of rain than snow in this time of the year.
 Let this not discourage you from traveling in this season.
 The Amsterdam Light Festival enchants you between December and mid-January.
 Ice-skate rinks invite you to try your best pirouettes.
 Christmas Markets seduce you with fashion, music, and scrumptious treats for the whole family.
 We suggest you sip at least one cup of the aromatic mulled wine.
 It will keep you warm, lift your holiday spirit, and boost your energy.

 Money-Saving Travel Tips: How to Stretch Your Bucks in Amsterdam

 The following travel tips are about how to save money in Amsterdam.
 Even if you’re not traveling on a tight budget, we bet you wouldn’t mind stretching your bucks.